Pediatrics Residency

 Scheduling Rotations

 Primary rotations at located at University of Iowa Stead Family Children’s Hospital and Iowa River Landing UI Healthcare.
-Residents will spend one block during their second year in Des Moines, IA, (approximately 90 min west) at Blank Children’s Hospital emergency department for additional exposure to general community pediatric emergencies.
+Residents have the option to spend one block during their second year in Des Moines, IA, (approximately 90 min west) at Blank Children’s Hospital emergency department for additional exposure to general community pediatric emergencies.
 Travel costs and housing provided.
 Second year residents will also commute for one rotation to Cedar Rapids, IA, (30 min north) for additional outpatient community pediatric exposure.

 For more information on rotations, please click here.